How Much Does a Termite Inspection Cost?

 • Standard home loan: With your average regular home loan, the state or county may require a termite inspection and who pays for it.
 In the vast majority of these cases, the seller pays for the inspection.

-Preventative Inspections
+Follow-Up Inspections

-Termite Treatment
+Termite Bond

 CL-100 Inspection

-CL-100 inspections only apply to those living in South Carolina.
-But with over 5 million people living in the state, this policy still applies to many.
+CL-100 inspections only apply to people living in South Carolina.
 This report works the same as a termite clearance letter but focuses on all wood-destroying insects and fungi rather than only termites.
+A CL-100 will cost around $160 on average and is only good for 30 days.

 WDO Inspection

-WDO stands for wood-destroying organisms and is a little broader than the CL-100.
+WDO stands for wood-destroying organisms and is broader than the CL-100.
 Lenders may require these inspections if there’s a history of wood damage in the home, and their scope is not limited to South Carolina.
 The total cost of a WDO inspection is around $150 on average.

 Common WDOs include: